Pakistan–United Arab Emirates relations

-These relations date back to the UAE's formation in 1971, and have since evolved into wide-ranging co-operation in various fields.
-Pakistan was the first country to extend recognition of the United Arab Emirates, while the UAE continues to be a major donor of economic and financial assistance to Pakistan.
-UAE recognizes Pakistan's contribution to the evolution of key institutions in the Emirates while Pakistan recognizes UAE's investment in Pakistan's economy and infrastructure.
-Both countries' populations share the same faith and are majorly Muslim.
+These relations date back to 1971.
+Both countries' populations are majorly Muslim and both are members of the Organization of Islamic Cooperation.

-In recognition of the UAE's humanitarian support to Pakistan, multiple institutions, bridges, airports and hospitals in Pakistan are named after the UAE's founding father and first president, Sheikh Zayed bin Sultan Al Nahyan, such as the Sheikh Zayed Bridge in Swat Valley and Sheikh Zayed Medical Complex in Lahore.
+There is a significant Pakistani community that resides in the UAE.
+In 2017, over 1.5 million Pakistanis lived in the UAE.

 History

 After the British residency in the Trucial States ended, Pakistan called for the UAE the successor of the Trucial States to include Bahrain and Qatar as states of the United Arab Emirates, this however never materialised and relations with the United Arab Emirates were established in 1971.
 The UAE's founding father and first president Sheikh Zayed bin Sultan Al Nahyan made multiple visits to Pakistan and considered it to be his second home.

-Pakistan have over the years played a vital role in establishing Emirati firms.
-In 1985, it was Pakistan International Airlines (PIA), the country's national carrier, that Dubai turned to when founding its new airline, Emirates.
+In 1985, Pakistan International Airlines (PIA), helped Emirate of Dubai found its new airline, Emirates.
 PIA provided technical and administrative assistance to Emirates and leased two aircraft to the new company.
 As an acknowledgement of its contribution, Emirates selected Karachi as the first destination for its first flight.

 Throughout history, multiple frequent exchanges of high level visits and regular bilateral consultations between the two countries continue to occur and are reflective of the fact that Pakistan and UAE have laid strong foundations of mutually beneficial relations, friendship and peaceful cooperation over the years.
 The UAE has emerged as one of Pakistan's major economic and trading partners.
 Many Pakistani expatriates, numbering nearly 1.2 million are gainfully employed in UAE.
 The Pakistani expatriates in UAE have contributed in a significant manner to promotion of bilateral understanding and to the economy of Pakistan through their home remittances.
 The relationship between the two has been dubbed as a special relationship.
 Pakistanis are the second largest group of foreign residents living in the country.

 The UAE also has a long cricket relationship with Pakistan, serving as a home ground for the Pakistan cricket team for the past few decades.

 In 2014, trade between the two countries was valued at $9 billion.
 In December 2019, the UAE deposited $3 billion in the State Bank of Pakistan to enhance the bank's liquidity and foreign currency reserves.